-- information will be relied upon for determination of responsibility if subject to cross examination as described in the Title IX Policy. - b.
-Individuals may decline to provide information or answer questions posed in a hearing.
+- b.
+Individuals may decline to provide information or answer questions posed ina hearing.
 However, the hearing body will make a decision on responsibility after considering the information that is shared as a part of the formal hearing. - c.
 Past behavior of the respondent(s) or complainant(s) will be excluded from the hearing unless deemed relevant by the administrator or chair of the hearing body. - d.
-Past behavior of a respondent may be reviewed as an aggravating or mitigating factor for consideration in assigning appropriate outcomes if the respondent is found responsible for a violation. - e.
+Past behavior of a respondent may be reviewed as an aggravating or mitigating factor for consideration in assigning appropriate outcomes if therespondent is found responsible for a violation. - e.
 Complainants and respondents may submit an impact statement to the appropriate Student Conduct Authority three business days prior to the formal hearing.
 Impact statements are considered an element of the hearing record and accessible for review by a complainant and respondent in the event there is a finding of responsibility.
-If applicable, the complainant and respondent may review the impact statement and provide a response within a reasonable time and by such method as determined by the Student Conduct Authority. - f.
+If applicable, the complainant and respondent may review the impact statement and providea response within a reasonable time and by such method as determined by the Student Conduct Authority. - f.
 Consideration of information for a determination regarding responsibility is limited to that information presented in the formal hearing.
-Information that is discovered in a separate hearing or proceeding originating from the same reported incident may be introduced in a formal hearing. - vi.
-Hearing record.
-There will be a single record, such as a digital audio recording of all formal hearings.
-Deliberations will not be recorded.
-This recording will be the property of the University but will be made available for the complainant(s) or respondent(s) to review upon request.
-Any recordings of the hearing without the acknowledgement and permission of involved individuals is prohibited.
+Information that is discovered in a separate hearing or proceeding originating from the same reported incident may be introduced in a formal hearing. - 5.
+Outcomes-Only Hearing - a.
+The Student Conduct Authority may determine that an outcomes-only hearing is appropriate to resolve a case where a student is found guilty or at fault in a criminal or civil court based on a preponderance of the evidence or higher standard. - b.
+Outcome-only hearings may take place as an element of the information session, be scheduled within a reasonable time, or be conducted in writing with the consent of the student.
+If a student does not participate in the hearing, the Student Conduct Authority will issue the appropriate outcomes based on the information available. - c.
+The respondent may provide information, including an impact statement, for consideration. - d.
+An outcomes-only hearing is not permitted for violations charged under the jurisdiction of the Title IX Compliance Policy. - 6.
+General Guidelines - a.
+Basis for decision(s).
+The basis for any decision of responsibility in an informal or formal hearing will be whether upon a preponderance of the information, it is more likely than not that a violation or violations of the Code occurred.
+The burden to demonstrate that this standard has been met rests with the University, and all respondents are considered to be not responsible for a violation until and unless a hearing body makes a finding of responsibility.